JayashreeRegoti/neocortexapi/source/Samples/NeoCortexApi.SimilarityExperiment/README.md

 - It is calling each input sdr which is defined in InputSdrData.cs program.
+Get input SDR data in 2D arrays of 1 and 0 values

 ```